 Use Projects to Manage Content Access

-As an administrator, you can create projects to hold and organize related content resources, or to delegate content management.
-Content resources on Tableau Online are workbooks, views, and data sources, and the projects that hold them.
+As an administrator, you can create projects to hold and organize related content, or to delegate content management.
+Content on Tableau Online are workbooks, views, and data sources, and the projects that hold them.
 If the Data Management Add-on is present, content types also include Flows and Data Roles.

 They enable administrators to delegate content management to project leaders who work with the content more closely, without having to give them administrator access to site or server settings.